Medical expert in Derek Chauvin trial testimony: George Floyd’s death ‘absolutely preventable’

 Cahill disclosed in court Monday before jurors were called into the courtroom that he believes closing arguments will be made next Monday ahead of deliberations.

-Also before testimony resumed Monday, defense attorney Eric Nelson asked the judge to immediately sequester the jurors and question them regarding what they might have learned about the civil unrest following the fatal shooting of a man Sunday in Brooklyn Center.
+Also before testimony resumed Monday, defense attorney Eric Nelson asked Judge Peter Cahill to immediately sequester the jurors and question them regarding what they might have learned about the civil unrest following the fatal shooting of a man Sunday in Brooklyn Center.

 Nelson pointed said that he has concerns that jurors could avoid finding Chauvin not guilty out because they are worried about the potential for violence in response.